phillies/phillies/README.md

 ### Hey there, welcome 👋
 I'm Philipp, enthusiastic python and Android/kotlin developer with a background in neuroscience and machine learning / AI.

-Currently, I'm the CEO and lead Android developer at @eye2you, where we make retina examinations faster, cheaper, and more accessible by combining mobile devices and artificial intelligence.
+Currently, I'm the CEO and lead machine learning and android engineer at @eye2you, where we make retina examinations faster, cheaper, and more accessible by combining mobile devices and artificial intelligence.

 My expertise is in machine learning / artificial intelligence for image and video processing.
 But I'm also interested in other fields of machine learning and AI, especially with mobile applications or so-called AI-on-edge.